A Simpler and Faster Strongly Polynomial Algorithm for Generalized Flow Maximization: Introduction

-Resolving a longstanding open question, the first strongly polynomial algorithm was given in \cite{laci}, with running time $O(n^3m^2)$.
-The main progress in the algorithm is that, within a strongly polynomial number of steps, we can identify at least one arc that must be tight in every dual optimal solution.
-Consequently, we can reduce the size of the instance by contracting such arcs.
+Resolving a longstanding open question, the first strongly polynomial algorithm was given by V\'egh~\cite{laci}, with running time $O(n^3m^2)$ for the uncapacitated variant of the problem.\footnote{The problem can be formulated in several equivalent forms, as detailed in Section~\ref{sec:prelim}.
+The running times above were quoted for the standard capacitated form; in this form, \cite{laci} yields $O(m^5)$.} The main progress in the algorithm is that, within a strongly polynomial number of steps, at least one arc can be identified that must be tight in every dual optimal solution.
+Consequently, the size of the instance can be reduced by contracting such arcs.
 The algorithm is based on \emph{continuous scaling}, a novel version of the classical scaling method.
 The algorithm is technically very complicated.

+We give a new algorithm for generalized flow maximization that improves on \cite{laci} both in terms of speed and simplicity.
 Our new algorithm works along broadly similar lines, and also involves arc contractions as a main vehicle of progress, with path augmentation and relabelling operations being used to find an arc to contract.
-But our algorithm introduces a number of new conceptual and technical ideas compared to~\cite{laci} and previous literature.
+At the same time, our algorithm introduces a number of new conceptual and technical ideas.

 We give a detailed technical overview and comparison at the beginning of Section~\ref{sec:alg}, after having defined the basic notation and concepts.
 Here we briefly highlight a key novelty.
 Unlike all previous combinatorial algorithms, we do not maintain a feasible primal solution (i.e., flow).
 Instead, we ensure that the dual solution has a certain property that keeps us ``within reach'' of a feasible primal solution that respects certain complementary slackness conditions.
+So while our algorithm is a primal-dual algorithm, in a sense it does not keep track of the ``real'' primal but only a proxy for it.
 Working with an infeasible primal solution turns out to have major benefits; in particular, we are able to work almost exclusively with integer flows, simplifying matters dramatically.